cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/apptemplates.rst

    * - Parameter
      - Description
    * - ``<namespace-id>``
-     - Namespace ID of Adaptors that have used this Application Template
+     - Namespace ID of Adapters that have used this Application Template
    * - ``<template-id>``
      - Name of the Application Template, such as ``ETLBatch`` or ``ETLRealtime``